 Math provides solid concepts that apply to multiple fields.
 Completing this degree guarantees transfer in the state of Colorado to any state university and gives students the foundation to further their understanding of math.

 All degrees have a math requirement and most certificates do as well.
 Courses that are college level will have a "1" or a "2" as their first number in the course number.
 Some degrees will require multiple math classes.
 The Associate of Science Math requires students to take math courses up to Calculus, but can vary depending on each student's previous math experience.

 Being Successful with Math

-Mathematics is linear, what you learned in the last class you will need for the next class.
+Mathematics is sequential, what you learned in the last class you will need for the next class.
 In order to be successful in math you must first have a solid foundation in basic math and algebra.
-PPCC offers many resources, such as the Math Centers and other services to help you be successful in Math.
+PPCC offers many resources, such as the Learning Commons and other services to help you be successful in Math.